aleklisi/How_much_do_you_lift_WDI_2023/notes.md

 Having the metrics plugged in, now is the time to see how your system behaviors under the load.
 I obviously encourage you to observe production environment, but not necessarily run your tests there, unless you work in mBank, then you do it already anyways.
 For running the load test, prepare a separate test environment, and add load to it by implementing clients simulator, which will emulate whatever your clients do.

 # 16
 For the client's emulation I would recommend using Erlang or Elixir.
 This is because, each client can be emulated by a separate process.
 Since these processes are running on VM level and not OS level, they are extremely lightweight and it is almost effortless to start and potentially run literally millions of them in parallel or at least concurrently.
+If you want to know more about load testing there is a talk by my college Nelson Vides from FOSDEM 2023 titled "The actor model as a load testing framework".

 # 17
 Assuming that you have established your performance goals, implemented and ran load test or even multiple tests, there are two options.
 First option is that it works well enough then your job is done here, but if system does not work fast enough what do you do?
 For the technology of your choice find a library that implements collecting flame graph data and plug it to the most used execution paths in your program.